mattrude/time.mattrude.com/README.md

 ### Rebuilding CSS ###

-To Rebuild the css file, first download and install the [YUI Compressor](https://github.com/yui/yuicompressor), then run:
+To rebuild the css file after modification, download and install the [YUI Compressor](https://github.com/yui/yuicompressor), then run:

     java -jar yuicompressor.jar style.dev.css > style.css

+*Yes, it requires [Java](http://java.com), but you may always just copy the style.dev.css to style.css and be done*
 ## License ##

     This program is free software: you can redistribute it and/or modify